The Boulevard of the Allies

 Architectural plans for the intersection at Grant Street and Viaduct #1.

-Excavation and shoring up of the cliffside along the Bluff began in August 1921.
-Several retaining walls were constructed.
-A path was carved from Magee Street downward along the cliff to a point where the roadway would meet Viaduct #1, which rose in the opposite direction from Grant Street.
+Excavation and shoring up of the cliffside along the Bluff began immediately.
+The walls were constructed and a path carved from Magee Street downward along the cliff to a point where the roadway would meet Viaduct #1, which rose in the opposite direction from Grant Street.

 Viaduct #1 rises to meet the roadway along the hillside.
 Retaining walls along the Bluff.